StatsCollaboration/pricesr/README.md

 # CLIP

 ## Overview
 This repository is intended to host the python code for the construction of the CLIP Index.
-Developed by Matt Mayhew - Email Matthew.Mayhew@ons.gov.uk if help needed
+Developed by Matt Mayhew - Email Matthew.Mayhew@ons.gov.uk if help needed.
+[A description of the method can be found here](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/researchindicesusingwebscrapedpricedata/clusteringlargedatasetsintopriceindicesclip) with some properites explored [here](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber12acomparisonofindexnumbermethodologyusedonukwebscrapedpricedata)

 ## Contributing
 Some guidelines...